TUC117/CP-2K24/week1/README.md

 ### 7. Thala For A Reason
 *Please read concept for basic bit manipulations before solving this question* <br>
-Given an integer n, find number of integers ‘x’ and print it such that:
+Given an integer n, print number of integers ‘x’ such that:
 1. $0<= x <= n.$
 2. $n + x = n\  XOR\  x$